Best Paint Brushes For Polyurethane

 If you are looking for the very best finish, try applying multiple thin coats instead of one thick coat.
 For the final coat, apply the polyurethane in a slightly thicker coat to avoid any streaks in the final finish.

 You can also lightly sand in between coats with a very fine sandpaper to remove any raised grain or bumps in the finish.
-Here’s the best sandpaper for furniture painting.
+Here’s how to paint furniture without brush marks for additional tips on getting a smooth finish with a brush.

 Foam Sponge Brush Wrapped in a Pantyhose